 Dr. Fabiola Gianotti has received occasional emails from Bruce Camber about the base-2 project from the Planck Scale.

 The first was inspired by her writings and interviews.
-The second was on the occasion of his visit in the summer of 2014 with a scientist at CERN labs.
+The second was for a CERN visit in the summer of 2014 with a CERN scientist.

-Of course, with over 12,000 visiting scientists from over 70 countries – half of the world’s particle physicists – involved with CERN, Dr. Gianotti has always been too busy to reply.
+Of course, with over 12,000 visiting scientists from over 70 countries – half of the world’s particle physicists – involved with CERN, Dr. Gianotti is very busy.

-Note: No reply of a scholar or scientist will ever be published unless permission is given and the response answers key questions or helps to enlighten us.
+Note of assurance: No reply of a scholar or scientist will ever be published unless permission is given.
+If no permission is possible, that is OK.
+New information and insights help us to answer key questions; and, every piece of insight that helps to enlighten us is welcomed.

 Dear Dr. Fabiola Gianotti: